kilbd/nova-rust/Rust.novaextension/README.md

 🎈 If your extension depends on external processes or tools that users will need to have, it's helpful to list those and provide links to their installers:
 -->

-Rust requires some additional tools to be installed on your Mac:
+This Rust extension assumes you have common Rust tools installed on your Mac:

-- [Node.js 8.2.0](https://nodejs.org) and NPM 5.2.0 or newer
+- **Rust** (the `rustc` compiler)
+- **Cargo** for managing projects
+- **Rustfmt** for formatting documents

+The best way to install these requirements and keep them updated is by using the [rustup](https://rustup.rs/) tool.
+Copy the command at that link into a terminal and run it.
+Rustup also allows you to switch between Rust versions (e.g., stable or nightly).
+In-depth documentation on how to use it can be found [here](https://rust-lang.github.io/rustup/).

 <!--
 ✨ Providing tips, tricks, or other guides for installing or configuring external dependencies can go a long way toward helping your users have a good setup experience:
 -->

-> To install the current stable version of Node, click the "Recommended for Most Users" button to begin the download.
-When that completes, double-click the **.pkg** installer to begin installation.

 ## Usage